Lavedonio/Alexandria/docs/general_tools.md

 # general_tools
-This is the documentation for the general_tools modules and all its contents, with usage examples.
+This is the documentation for the general_tools module and all its contents, with usage examples.

 # Index
 - [fetch_credentials(service_name, \*\*kwargs)](#fetch_credentialsservice_name-kwargs)